HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **(II) Compute node**

 1. Different "Cluster Mode" displays different compute node records need to be configured.
 The "Single Node" mode only needs to configure one record.
 The "Master/Slave Node" mode needs to configure one master record and one slave record.
 The "Multi-Node" mode needs to configure at least three records, up to nine records.

-2. The fields with red * must be filled in, including: compute node name, hostname, username, password, service port and management port.
+2. The fields with red * must be filled in, including: compute node name, hostname, username, password, service port and management port
 3. The fields without red * may not be filled in, but when **the compute node cluster is in the master/slave mode**, users are recommended to fill in these parameter values because they may be used for high availability rebuilding and high availability switch later.
 4. After filling in the compute node name, test whether the compute node can be connected via the [Test] button.
 The connection exception and successful connection are shown in the following figure:

 ![](assets/hotdb-management/image18.png)